-This audio processor has enhanced features and can be easily customised to meet individual requirements as it is programmable.
+This remote controlled digital audio processor has enhanced features and can be easily customised to meet individual requirements as it is programmable.
 Its main features are:

 1. Full remote control using any NEC-compatible IR remote control handset

 2. Provision for four stereo input channels and one stereo output

 3. Individual gain control for each input channel to handle different sources

 4. Bass, midrange, treble, mute and attenuation control

 5. 80-step control for volume and 15-step control for bass, midrange and treble